Sharpie/puppet-clone_army/README.md

 the edits will not be visible to the clones.

-Stopping a clone by using `puppet-clone-army@<clone name>`, or all clones by using `puppet-clone-army.target`, will automatically umount the overlay filesystems and allow for edits to be done safely.
+Stopping a clone by using `puppet-clone-army@<clone name>`, or all clones by using `puppet-clone-army.target`, will automatically unmount the overlay filesystems and allow for edits to be done safely.
 Starting the units will remount the overlays.